-To help ensure the most accurate PoleClinometer® readings, consider adding a bungee loop (now included with each PoleClinometer kit) to dangle your pole from, like this:
+To help ensure the most accurate PoleClinometer® readings, consider adding a bungee loop (included with each PoleClinometer kit) to dangle your pole from, like so:

 Extra bonus: It makes for a slick and easy way to lash your poles together!